DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 # 3D Printing

-**Students can use the SoAD Fab Lab's Ultimaker 3D printers by submitting a 3D model to the 3D Printing Job Queue.**
+**Students can use the SoAD Fab Lab's *Ultimaker 3D Printers* by submitting a 3D model to the 3D Printing Job Queue.**

 Reminders:
 * Anything can be 3D modeled, but not everything can be 3D printed. *It is the responsibility of the student to design their 3D model to be 3D printed.*